In Reward-Based Training, is it Aversive to say 'NO' to a Dog?

 First of all, in a sense, the way we use a NRM (which I will talk about in a minute) can be an aversive to some dogs.
 It really depends on the dog.

 When we use our NRM (we say NO or NOPE) and we withhold our food reward.
-If the dog is a high drive dog, and it thinks it deserved the reward that you withhold, this may be some level of aversive.
+This is a form of negative punishment in operant conditioning where you withhold a reward as a form of punishment.
+If the dog is a high-drive dog, and it thinks it deserves the reward that you withhold, this may be some level of aversive, particularly with high-drive dog breeds like GSDs and Malinois.

 This is an example of why we say dog training is more of an art than a science.

-Now a comment on what this other article you read says about NRM.
-How they say they only reward positive behavior or positive tries.
-This is called FREE SHAPING and it works.
+Now, a comment on what this other article you read says about NRM.
+When they say they only reward positive behavior or positive tries.
+This is called FREE SHAPING and it does work.

 Some behaviors don't lend themselves to free shaping.
-(For example, those behaviors that are done at some distance from the trainer.)
+(For example, behaviors that are done at some distance from the trainer are extremely hard to free shape only.)

 So we try to evaluate and do what we think is best for the dog in front of us.
 Our 4 dogs vary wildly in motivation and desire for traditional rewards like food and toys.
 It's all about finding what works best for each individual dog.